MattNeto928/NLBacktester/STARTUP.md

-# NLTradeTest Startup Guide
+# NLBacktest Startup Guide

-Follow these steps to run the NLTradeTest application:
+Follow these steps to run the NLBacktest application:

 ## Prerequisites